Status and phase

 Full description

-This study is a randomized, multicenter, double-blind, placebo-controlled phase 2 study (Part 1) followed by an open-label treatment period (Part 2) designed to evaluate the efficacy and safety of pacritinib for the prevention of VEXAS flares after glucocorticoid (GC) taper.
-The study will enroll patients ≥18 years with inflammatory VEXAS syndrome receiving ongoing GC therapy for ≥4 consecutive weeks, requiring between 15 and 45 mg daily (of prednisone / prednisolone or equivalent) at the time of enrollment (randomization).
-Patients will be randomized 1:1:1 to receive pacritinib dose A (n=26), pacritinib dose B plus placebo (n=26), or placebo (n=26) for up to 24 weeks during a double-blind treatment period, followed by treatment with pacritinib during an open-label treatment period for up to 48 weeks, and a 30-day post-End of Treatment (EOT) follow-up period.
+This trial is a randomized, multicenter, double-blind, placebo-controlled phase 2 trial (Part 1) followed by an open-label treatment period (Part 2) designed to evaluate the efficacy and safety of pacritinib for the prevention of VEXAS flares after glucocorticoid (GC) taper.
+The trial will enroll participants ≥18 years with inflammatory VEXAS syndrome receiving ongoing GC therapy for ≥4 consecutive weeks, requiring between 15 and 45 mg daily (of prednisone / prednisolone or equivalent) at the time of enrollment (randomization).
+Participants will be randomized 1:1:1 to receive pacritinib dose A (n=26), pacritinib dose B plus placebo (n=26), or placebo (n=26) for up to 24 weeks during a double-blind treatment period, followed by treatment with pacritinib during an open-label treatment period for up to 48 weeks.
+Participants who complete the open-label treatment period at End of Week (EOW) 48 and who are benefitting from pacritinib in the opinion of the Investigator may continue to receive treatment for an additional 1 year on the extension period.
+Participants who discontinue study treatment will have a 30-day post-End of Treatment (EOT) follow-up period.
 Randomization will be stratified by prescribed GC dose on the day of randomization.
 All outcomes will be reported by treatment arm, and pair-wise comparison between each pacritinib arm and placebo will be performed in the double-blind treatment period.

-Patients who complete the double-blind treatment period at End of Week 24 or meet Early Failure criteria at End of Week 12 will transition to an open-label pacritinib treatment period through End of Week 48.
-In addition, if a study arm closes due to interim futility or safety, all patients currently randomized to that arm will transition to open-label treatment.
+Participants who complete the double-blind treatment period at EOW 24 or meet Early Failure criteria at EOW 12 will transition to an open-label pacritinib treatment period through EOW 48.
+In addition, if a trial arm closes due to interim futility or safety, all participants currently randomized to that arm will transition to open-label treatment.

 Enrollment